mautic/mautic-community-handbook/pages/13.contributing/06.Writer/docs.md

 ---

 ---
-We are always looking for people to help us with writing content for mautic.org, our marketing and communications, and our social media campaigns.
-We also have a lot of technical writing opportunities in the Mautic Community, including our Knowledgebase, developer blog and developer documentation.
+We appreciate your interest in contributing to Mautic!
+Improving existing content is an excellent way to begin contributing.
+We are always looking for people to help us with writing content for our documentation, marketing and communications, and our social media campaigns.
+We also have a lot of technical writing opportunities in the Mautic Community, including our [Knowledgebase][kb], [developers blog][dev-blog], and [developer documentation][dev-docs].

 As a project, we also apply to the Season of Docs each year - keep an eye on social media for future opportunities.